Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 Frequently Asked Questions

 5 to 10 seconds is the sweet spot.
 You can use longer samples, but they'll increase generation time without meaningfully improving quality after about 15 to 20 seconds.
+This applies to both the desktop app and Voice Creator Pro Cloud.

 Either works.
 The number of sentences doesn't matter as long as each one is complete and doesn't cut off mid-word.
 That said, using two or more sentences can actually help.
 The model picks up on the natural pauses between sentences, so if the text you're generating has multiple sentences, a multi-sentence reference helps it pace things more naturally.